mheavey2/ticTacToe/README.md

 ## Description

-This is a simple two player Tic-Tac-Toe (X's and O's) game created using CSS,HTML and React.
+This is a simple two player Tic-Tac-Toe (X's and O's) game created using CSS,HTML, Javascript and React.

 I built this project in order to practice and familiarise myself with the basics of React.